Why is Central Heating Inhibitor Important?

 Why is adding inhibitor important?

+• Is cost effective to help prevent breakddowns.
 A typical one litre bottle can treat a full house system up to 15 radiators.
-If the system isn’t drained down for the rest of the year, inhibitor is a very cost effective preventative measure.

-There are no cold spots in the radiators after adding inhibitor so the room warms up more quickly.
+• Prevents cold spots in radiators. so the room warms up quicker

-There is less chance of component breakdowns so maintenance costs due to replacing parts are reduced.
-An efficient heating system also saves on energy bills.
+• Boiler maintenance costs are reduced.
+Due to replacing parts are reduced and an efficient heating system saves on energy bills.

 What is central heating inhibitor made of?